Cardinia Reservoir giant pine scale removal

 Melbourne Water has worked closely with experts including the Department of Environment, Energy and Climate Action (DEECA) to build a Biosecurity Plan for safe treatment and removal of the pine trees.
 The highest standard of equipment hygiene is being used to avoid spreading giant pine scale further within the catchment or surrounding area.

-To ensure the long-term biodiversity of Cardinia Reservoir, the affected areas will be revegetated and replanted with more than 33,000 native trees and plants, commencing in Autumn 2024.
+To ensure the long-term biodiversity of Cardinia Reservoir, the affected areas are being revegetated and replanted with more than 33,000 native trees and plants.

 Minimal local impact

-Visitors to the area and particularly to Cardinia Reservoir Park will see some areas in the closed catchment where the works are occurring.
+Visitors to the area may see some areas in the closed catchment where the works are occurring.
 These areas where the pines are being removed will look bare for a while until the native replanted trees can develop.

 By managing this infestation of giant pine scale, we continue to protect our important catchment forests and supply the community with a safe and reliable water supply, now and for generations to come.